Marion Louisa Piddington

 Marion Louisa Piddington (1869–1950) was an Australian publicist active in the promotion of eugenics and sex education.
-The wife of a high-profile judge and politician, and related to Australian literary and political figures, she sought to promote ideas of racial hygiene and single mothers through association with several organisations and progressive movements.
+The wife of judge and politician Albert Bathurst Piddington, and related to Australian literary and political figures, she promoted ideas of racial hygiene and single mothers through association with several organisations and progressive movements.

 Piddington was most well known for her advocacy of contraception, 'celibate motherhood', racialist theory and social legislation in Australia during the interwar period of the nineteen twenties and thirties, works that were neglected until the nineteen eighties; Peddingtons first biographer concludes, "She defied modern categories such as 'puritan' or 'libertarian', being in some curious measure both."

 Biography

 Marion Louisa O'Reilly was born to Rosa, née Smith on 23 December 1869 in Sydney, youngest of four fathered by a clergyman in the Anglican faith, the canon Thomas O'Reilly (1819–1881).
 Amongst her notable relations is her cousin Edith Badham, her brother was Dowell O'Reilly, an Australian author and politician, and her niece was the author Eleanor Dark.
 She was married in 1896 to Albert Bathurst Piddington (1862–1945), the high court judge and royal commissioner, who was likewise active in social reform and politics.